googleapis/api-linter/docs/rules/0127/http-template-pattern.md

   aip: 127
   name: [core, '0127', http-template-pattern]
   summary: |
-    HTTP annotations should match the patterns defined by their resources.
+    HTTP template variable patterns should match the patterns defined by their resources.
 permalink: /127/http-template-pattern
 redirect_from:
   - /127/http-template-pattern